deankoch/pkern/README.md

 with Voronoi tiles (ie nearest neighbour) or inverse distance weighting.

 More generally, `pkern` offers an fast and simple back-end for modeling with spatially correlated errors.
-It works much faster than alternatives like `gstat`, at the expense of restricting the type of model users can select.
-However I think for most users, the default model in `pkern` (a Gaussian process with a Gaussian covariance kernel) is more than adequate in many situations.
+It works much faster than alternatives like `gstat`, at the expense of somewhat restricting the type of model users can select.
+I think for most users, the default model in `pkern` (a Gaussian process with a Gaussian covariance kernel) is more than adequate in many situations.

 `pkern` supports raster and geometry inputs from `sf` and `terra`, as well as simpler matrix and vector inputs.
 These packages are suggested, but not required. `pkern` is written using only base dependencies (included by